kedacore/keda/README.md

 <p align="center"><img src="images/keda-arch.png" width="550"/></p>

-## FAQ

-You can find a [FAQ here](https://github.com/kedacore/keda/wiki/FAQ) with some common questions.

 ### Event sources and scalers

 KEDA has a number of "scalers" that can both detect if a deployment should be activated or deactivated, and feed custom metrics for a specific event source.
 Today there is scaler support for: